ni/webvi-examples/UserEventGeneration/Readme.md

 ## Local Hosting
 The following steps can be used to host the web app on a local web server
 ### Hosting on the NI Web Server with a nipkg
-1. Open `UserEventRegistration.lvproject`
+1. Open `UserEventGeneration.lvproject`
 2. Open `WebApp.lvdist`.
 3. Click the build icon in the top command bar of this distribution document
 4. Double-click the nipkg and follow the on screen instructions
-5. Open a web browser and navigate to `http://localhost:9090/UserEventRegistration/Main.html`
+5. Open a web browser and navigate to `http://localhost:9090/UserEventGeneration/User%20Event%20Generation.html`

 ### Hosting on the NI Web Server by manually moving files
 1. Open `C:\Program Files\National Instruments\Shared\Web Server\htdocs`
 2. Copy the `WebApp_Web Server` directory into the `htdocs` directory
-3. Open a web browser and navigate to `http://localhost:9090/WebApp_Web%20Server/Main.html`
+3. Open a web browser and navigate to `http://localhost:9090/WebApp_Web%20Server/User%20Event%20Generation.html`

 ### Hosting on the LabVIEW 2009-2017 Web Server
 1. Open `C:\Program Files (x86)\National Instruments\Shared\NI WebServer\www`
 2. Copy the `WebApp+Web Server` directory into the `www` directory
-3. Open a web browser and navigate to `http://localhost:8080/WebApp_Web%20Server/Main.html`
+3. Open a web browser and navigate to `http://localhost:8080/WebApp_Web%20Server/User%20Event%20Generation.html`

 # Details
 This WebVI uses value changed events and User Events to record users input to a Slider and allowing the user to play the recording back on the Slider and a Graph.
 Both of these types of events get "handled" by an Event Structure in the WebVI.